 Hello!
 I’m so happy you stopped by.
 My name is Em.
-I have two little girls and they are my full time job by day.
+I have three little girls and they are my full time job by day.
 After they are snuggly tucked in bed for the night, then it’s time for “me time.”
 With a cup of tea and the purr of Tori, my sewing machine, I’m a happy lady.

-Don’t get me wrong, I’m also a happy lady during the day, but raising two very busy, small children is no easy task and I appreciate those quiet moments to myself after they are asleep just as much as I appreciate the laughter and the mess and the general ruckus that defines my days.
+Don’t get me wrong, I’m also a happy lady during the day, but raising three very busy, small children is no easy task and I appreciate those quiet moments to myself after they are asleep just as much as I appreciate the laughter and the mess and the general ruckus that defines my days.

 My mother taught me to sew when I was a child; I can’t remember the exact age.
 I do remember a specific time when I saw a dress I loved in a store: red, with a black peter pan collar and black cuffs at the sleeves.
 I was shocked at how expensive it was and my mom said, “Why don’t you make one?”
 The next think I knew, we were in the fabric store, choosing fabric and searching for a pattern similar to the dress I loved.

 From that time forward, I mostly just dabbled in sewing.
 The first Christmas after I was married, my mother and my mother-in-law bought me a basic sewing machine, which I used mostly for home decor (throw pillows, curtains, other things that involved straight lines) and the occasional mending or hemming job.
-When my older daughter was born, I fell in love with babywearing and soon discovered the DIY Forum on thebabywearer.com.
+When my oldest daughter was born, I fell in love with babywearing and soon discovered the DIY Forum on thebabywearer.com.
 I made a mei tai.
 Then I made another one.
-Then I started making them for friends and have now made nearly 50 mei tais.
+Then I started making them for friends and have now made over 50 mei tais.